lvanschilfgaarde/lordcephei.github.io/pages/cpa-documentation.md

 specifies that species Fe (whenever it appears in the basis (defined in **SITE** category) in fact refers to a disordered site composed of three kinds of elements.
 Numbers following **CPA=** refer to indices in the **SPEC** category: thus "**CPA=1 4 5**" indicate that the three elements to be identified with sites referring to this species are the 1st, 4th, and 5th species declared in the **SPEC** category. **C=** indicates the concentrations of each species; the concentrations must sum to 1.
 In the example given, sites with species label Fe are composite elements with with 50% of species 1, 30% of species 4 and 20% of species 5 (up to 10 species may be given).

 A CPA species may refer to itself.
 For example, if the Fe species above is the first species to be read from the ctrl file, then **CPA=1** refers to itself.
 All other parameters like _Z_, _R_, will be taken from this species.

+**Spin Disorder**{: style="color: purple"}.
+No additional species are required, but the number of orientations must be specified.

+**SPEC ATOM NTHET=** turns on spin disorder for a particular atom type.

+A species with non-zero **NTHET** can be listed as a CPA component, and it will be included as NTHET components with different directions of the local moment.

+**NTHET=2** specifies that there will be two CPA-DLM components with polar angles 0 and π. **NTHET=N** with $$N>2$$ specifies a vector-DLM model, for which N polar angles for the local moment direction are selected using the Gaussian quadrature for the sphere.
+(Axial symmetry is always assumed and the integral over the azimuthal angle is taken analytically.)

+**Combined Chemical and Spin Disorder**{: style="color: purple"}.
+Either spin or chemical disorder may be specified; they may also be included simultaneously.
+If only **CPA=** is chosen, that species will be treated with chemical, not spin, disorder.
+If only **NTHET=** is chosen, that species be treated with spin disorder only.
+Specifying both means that the CPA will include both chemical and spin disorder.
+For example, in the above example for CPA, if **SPEC ATOM=Fe** includes a tag **NTHET=2** (while species 4 and 5 have **NTHET=0**), species Fe describes a CPA site with 4 components: 25% Fe, 25% Fe with a reversed local moment, 30% species 4 and 20% species 5.